manikantagurram0/99007896-Sudoku_Solver/1_Requirements/README.md

 ###### Steps to solve the Sudoku puzzle in Python

+Sudoku is a puzzle based on a small number of very simple principles:

+* There must be a number in each square.
+* Only numbers from 1 to 9 can be used.
+* Each 3 × 3 box can contain only 1 to 9 numbers once.
+* Each vertical column can contain 1 to 9 numbers only once.
+* Each horizontal row can contain 1 to 9 numbers only once.
+* Once the puzzle is solved, this means that every number from 1 to 9 in each row, column, and 3 × 3 box will be exactly once.

+* In other words, no number can be repeated in any 3 × 3 box, row, or column.
 * In this way of solving the Sudoku puzzle, we first assign the size variable M (M * M) of the 2D matrix.
 * Then we assign a utility function (puzzle) to print the grid.
 * It will assign a number to the queue and call later.